Reflection On Developing Knowledge And Skills To Work Effectively With Indigenous Australians

 Consider your knowledge of “culture” in general (that being your own culture and others), and your knowledge and perception of Indigenous Australians (and be honest!).

-This is a time to look more broadly at the course Learning Outcomes (please see below) and consider …show more content…
+This is a time to look more broadly at the course Learning Outcomes (please see below) and consider your own personal needs in terms of knowledge you would like to acquire and develop …show more content…

 1. Psychologists started to become aware of indigenous mental health issues and what was impacting it, (Clay, 2002)___________________________________________________________________